Area code 231: History

 Area code 231 was created in June 1999 by an area code split of area code 616, which had served the entire western half of the Lower Peninsula, extending west from the north-south line aligned with the Mackinac Bridge.
 231 was carved out of the northern part.
 It is centered around the western half of the territory generally defined as Northern Michigan.
-It also includes Muskegon, which is usually counted as part of West Michigan.
+It also includes Muskegon, which is almost universally counted as part of West Michigan.

 Service area

-Area code 231 includes (but is not limited to) the following communities:
+The numbering plan area includes the following communities:

-In addition, 231 also includes Bois Blanc Township, which is part of the Upper Peninsula.
-It is the only municipality in the Upper Peninsula that uses 231, while the rest uses 906.
+Area code 231 also serves Bois Blanc Township, which is in the Upper Peninsula, and is the only municipality there using 231, while the rest uses 906.